Anup-Chaurasiya/js-series/README.md

 # js-series

-IN this series we will learn complite JAVA SCRIPT basics to advance
+In this series we will learn complete JAVA SCRIPT basics to advanced.